Al-Ras, Tulkarm

 al-Ras (الراس) is a Palestinian village in the Tulkarm Governorate in the eastern West Bank, located 7 kilometers South-east of Tulkarm.
-According to the Palestinian Central Bureau of Statistics, al-Ras had a population of approximately 506 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, al-Ras had a population of 650 inhabitants in 2017.
 In 1997, refugees made up 11.1% of the population of al-Ras.
 The healthcare facilities for al-Ras are based in Kafr Sur, where the facilities are designated as MOH level 2.

 History

 Ceramics from the Byzantine era have been found here.

 Seven ruins are shown on the plan north of this village within about a mile.
 They are ancient watch towers, like those of Azzun.
+One of them, known as Gasr Bint esh-Sheikh, dates from the late Hellenistic and early Roman periods.